Everything You Need To Know About Factory Control Code

 Your DUT firmware and fixture firmware will make use of the Electric Imp Factory API.
 We have already mentioned some of the methods in this API (server.factoryblinkup(), server.bless() and imp.clearconfiguration()) but there are others.
 The full Factory API is described here.

 Note Factory firmware is currently not able to make use of the imp API’s nv table to persist data across warm reboots.

-impCentral makes testing factory firmware not only easy but also exactly as it were being run in the factory.
-You assign BlinkUp fixtures to your Test Factory Device Group, and these then receive your in-development factory firmware.
-They can be then used to configure DUTs, which will receive and run the factory firmware too.
-In the test environment (impCentral’s Test Zone), all calls to server.factoryblinkup() and server.bless() work exactly as they do in production.
-Upon blessing, DUTs become Test Production Devices, which are listed under the Test Factory Device Group’s target Test Production Device Group (select the icon from the left-hand side panel).
+impCentral makes testing factory firmware not only easy but also does so by replicating how it will be run in the factory.
+You assign BlinkUp fixtures to your Test Fixture Device Group, and these then receive your in-development fixture firmware.
+You can view their logs in impCentral.
+They can be then used to configure DUTs, which will receive and run the DUT firmware by being assigned, post-BlinkUp, to a Test DUT Device Group.
+Which group they are assigned to at this point is indicated by a Test Fixture Device Group setting.

-To use your factory firmware in production, you will need to promote it to impCentral’s Production Zone.
-Do this by clicking on the Promote button in the impCentral code editor, or by viewing an existing deployment’s settings (navigate to your Product’s Test Factory Device Groups list and click Deployments under MANAGE, then click Settings under MANAGE) and checking the Promoted box.
+To use your fixture firmware in production, you will need to promote it to impCentral’s Production Zone.
+Do this by clicking on the Promote button in the impCentral Test Fixture Device Group code editor, or by viewing an existing deployment’s settings (navigate to your Product’s Test Fixture Device Groups list and click Deployments under MANAGE, then click Settings under MANAGE) and checking the Promoted box.

 You may include server.log() and server.error() calls in your factory firmware.
-When run in Test Factory Device Groups, these calls will log messages in the usual way: from fixtures, within the code editor’s log pane; from DUTs, accessed via the Test Production Device Groups list.
+When run in Test Factory Device Groups, these calls will log messages in the usual way: from fixtures, within the Test Factory Device Group code editor’s log pane; from DUTs, within the Test DUT Device Group code editor’s log pane.